 MP for Hammersmith and Chiswick

-“A long‑serving Labour MP with near-total party loyalty and high attendance, who has occasionally rebelled on Brexit‑related bills.”
+“A long-serving Labour MP with strong attendance who has occasionally rebelled on European and overseas policy.”

-Andy Slaughter is Labour (Co-op) MP for Hammersmith and Chiswick, first elected in 2005.
-He currently sits on the Justice Committee, the National Security Strategy (Joint Committee) and the Liaison Committee, reflecting a focus on justice and security issues.
-He has previously served as Shadow Solicitor General and as Shadow Minister for Justice, indicating a long involvement in justice and constitutional matters.
+Andy Slaughter is the Labour (Co-op) MP for Hammersmith and Chiswick, first elected in 2005.
+He currently serves on the Justice Committee, the Liaison Committee and the National Security Strategy (Joint) Committee, and has previously held shadow roles including Shadow Solicitor General and Shadow Minister for Justice and Housing.

 Generated 21 February 2026